Return to the main character page here.

 - Creepy Cool Crosses: All over his outfit.
 And even his swords are fashioned with this trope in mind.

-- Does Not Like Spam: He hates pickles, so much so that Bedman's Instant Kill that reveals his worst fears and nightmares shows him screaming about how much he hates them.
+- Does Not Like Spam: He hates pickles, so much so that Bedman's Instant Kill which reveals a character's worst fears and nightmares shows Leo screaming about how much he hates them.

 - Dual Tonfas: Occasionally uses his swords like tonfas.